 Genetics and physiology practicals are a compulsory part of the course and you will be asked to keep genetics practical notebooks.
 (N.B.
 Practical write-ups are an examination requirement and write-ups will only be marked for those practicals which have been attended, unless a doctor's certificate is provided.)

-Please also note you will need a white coat for the Genetics Practicals.
-A small number can be borrowed from the Zoology Department, but in most cases Human Scientists borrow them from biology students.
+Please also note you will need a white coat for the genetics practicals.
+You may be able to borrow a lab coat from another student.

 Tutorials